kango2/Annotation_EGAPx_gadi/README.md

 -o /path/to/output/directory
 ```
 **NOTE:**
-- This will make a `work` directory in your current directory, hence the cd before executing.
+- This will make a `./work` directory in your current directory, hence the cd command before executing.
 I think it can also be set with -w but haven't tested yet.
 - If the job fails due to insufficient walltime, you can resume the run with command generated in `/path/to/output/directory/nextflow/resume.sh`, simply make a new script and replace the old egapx.py command with the one in `resume.sh`, example resume script here [2_run_egapx_offline_resume.sh](https://github.com/kango2/Annotation_EGAPx_gadi/blob/main/2_run_egapx_offline_resume.sh).
 - Their github page also has guide on preparing the annotation for submission.